mbernr/HOT13/README.md

 # HOT13
-We are hot, and we are 13.
+We are hot, and we are (group) 13.